rm-hull/luma.lcd/doc/python-usage.rst

 Backlight Control
 ^^^^^^^^^^^^^^^^^
-These displays typically require a backlight to illuminate the liquid crystal
+These displays typically require a backlight to illuminate the liquid crystal display.
+If the display's backlight is connected to one of the single-board computer's gpio pins, you can activate the backlight by specifying ``gpio_LIGHT=n`` where n = the pin number when initializing the device (default GPIO 18 (PWM_CLK0)).

-display: by default GPIO 18 (PWM_CLK0) is used as the backlight control pin.
-This can  be changed by specifying ``gpio_LIGHT=n`` when initializing the device.
+If the display uses an I2C backpack with a pin from the backpack connected to the display's backlight pin, you can activate the backlight by specifying ``backpack_pin=n`` where n = the pin number on the backpack.

 The backlight can be programmatically switched on and off by calling ``device.backlight(True)`` or ``device.backlight(False)`` respectively.

+.. note:
+  If you are using an I2C backpack based device, the backlight will not change until the next time you send a command or data to the device.

 Examples
 ^^^^^^^^
 After installing the library, head over to the `luma.examples <https://github.com/rm-hull/luma.examples>`_ repository.
 Details of how to run the examples is shown in the example repo's README.